jacobgelliott/User-Onboarding/README.md

 - [ ] Submit a Pull-Request to merge `<firstName-lastName>` Branch into `main` (student's Repo). **Please don't merge your own pull request**

 Place holder for when i catch up, forgive me, i am trying.
+Still catching up, having major issues with comprehension, and todays class was very scattered, and hard for me to follow.
+Hoping this doesnt fail me, but i dont try and fake it, i gotta do what i can to catch up.